-There are a number of treatment options available, each offering different explanations for how they can be beneficial to someone suffering from tinnitus.
+There are a number of treatment options available.
 It is not our intention to recommend a preferred method, as different treatment plans may be more suitable for particular cases of tinnitus.
 It is, however, important to consider your individual needs and expectations when selecting the appropriate type of treatment plan.

-One of the more well-known treatment plans is Sound Therapy. where the use of a tinnitus sound generating (TSG) device is the focal point, and simply involves the introduction of sound in connection with tinnitus treatment.
+One of the more well-known treatment plans is Sound Therapy, where the use of a tinnitus sound generating (TSG) device is the focal point, and simply involves the introduction of sound in connection with tinnitus treatment.
 In addition to a TSG device, other sound generators, such as sound pillows, radios, TV, etc. can be used to help relieve the negative effects of tinnitus (Figure 4).